 Stantec recommends proceeding to the next phase of work.
-This will involve a feasibility study and a bulk sample.
+This will involve a bulk sample (advanced exploration) followed by a feasibility study.

-Prior to proceeding with the feasibility study, conversion of additional resources from the inferred to indicated category will improve the viability of the project.
+Prior to proceeding with the feasibility study, conversion of additional resources through additional diamond drilling from the inferred to indicated category will improve the viability of the project.
 In accordance with NI 43-101 standards, inferred resources are not eligible for consideration at the prefeasibility stage because they are not considered economically viable.

 The mineral resources reported in this study have been estimated based on the information provided from diamond drilling and surface sampling.
 There is some risk related to the grade continuity of the mineralization within the accuracy of the current interpretation.
 This risk would be reduced by an underground bulk sampling program.
 During this program, a portion of the resources would be mined and processed.
 The mined grade may then be compared to the resource estimates.
 A bulk sampling program should be planned following the next phase of study and assuming the project financial analysis is still positive at that stage.
-A study with recommendations are depicted in Appendix I - Bulk Sample.
+A study with recommendations is depicted in Appendix I - Bulk Sample.
 The gross capital cost for the underground bulk sampling program is estimated to be \$27.2 million, but after gold credits are applied, the net cost of the bulk sample is \$12.5 million.
 (Table 26.1:).